 MACS-611: The Film Director (4)

-Art of Directing concentrates on case studies of past and current cinema directors.
+The Film Director concentrates on case studies of past and current cinema directors.
 Students explore auteur theory, mise en scene, story and design as it pertains to the art of cinema.

 FILMMAKING AND PRODUCTION ARTS